-So I don't just take the input from the survey, but that is a major factor and usually I always end up recording one of the top 3 courses requested in the survey.
+So I don't just take the input from the survey, but that is a major factor and usually, I always end up recording one of the top 3 courses requested in the survey.

 How to prepare a course sales page for pre-selling?

-Then, I hire a freelancer or Fiverr to come up with a course image thumbnail, which I will use since the beginning in all my marketing material, meaning landing pages, emails, the course lessons themselves, etc.
+Then, I hire a freelancer or Fiverr to come up with a course image thumbnail, which I will use from the beginning in all my marketing material, meaning landing pages, emails, the course lessons themselves, etc.

 Then I create an outline for the course, without detailing every individual lesson.
-I create the course sales page with a title, a subtitle, a long description and some key benefits.
+I create the course sales page with a title, a subtitle, a long description, and some key benefits.

 The reason why I don't do a detailed list of the course lessons is that I find that this is actually counterproductive, as the structure of the lessons will be adapted during the course creation process due to all sorts of unexpected things.

-I release new lessons weekly as they become ready, and send a weekly email explaining something taught on the new lessons.
+I release new lessons weekly as they become ready, and send a weekly email explaining something taught in the new lessons.
 I always send a link to a free lesson of the course, that was just published that week.

 I reuse the same course thumbnail in my emails each time to link to the free video lessons, for brand recognition.